-The bill mandates operators of companion chatbots to implement specific user protocols, provide certain information to users, and establish complaint systems, with enhanced measures for minors.
-The Office of Suicide Prevention is required to publish data compiled from operators.
+The bill mandates operators of companion chatbots to publish specific user protocols, limit data collection, and establish complaint systems, with enhanced measures for minors, including parental consent and age verification.

 What do these statuses mean? ▼